flashbots/flashbots-docs/docs/flashbots-protect/rpc/quick-start.md

 - **Frontrunning protection:** your transaction will not be seen by hungry sandwich bots in the public mempool.
 - **No failed transactions:** your transaction will only be included if it doesn't include any reverts, so you don't pay for failed transactions.
     > Note: your transaction could be uncled, emitted to the mempool, and then included on-chain.

+Privacy notice: **Flashbots Protect RPC does not track** any kind of user information (i.e. IP, location, etc.).
+No user information is ever stored or even logged.

 ## Key considerations